-- If symptoms do not improve within 20 to 60 minutes and your peak expiratory flow remains less than 70% of your personal best measurement, follow the red zone instructions of your asthma action plan, because your lungs are not responding to medicine.
+- If symptoms do not improve within 20 to 60 minutes or if your peak expiratory flow remains less than 70% of your personal best measurement, or if both, then follow the red zone instructions of your asthma action plan, because your lungs are not responding to medicine.

 If you keep going into the yellow zone from the green zone, talk with your doctor.
 Your regular medicine may need to be changed.